bloomberg/memray/docs/python_allocators.rst

 has two main consequences:

-- Requests for **small** amounts of memory that can be satisfied from an existing arena won't result in a call to the system allocator, and therefore won't appear in the profiler reports at all.
+- Requests for **small** amounts of memory that can be satisfied from an existing arena won't result in a call to the system allocator and therefore won't appear in the profiler reports at all.

 - Requests for **small** amounts of memory that can't be satisfied from an